 There are some variations in ride and these somewhat vary by individual rider so it’s ideal if you can test ride them before you buy.
 HOWEVER, traditional Opa or Oma bikes from Workcycles, Azor, Batavus, and Gazelle will likely make anyone happy so I wouldn’t hesitate ordering one.
 I find Workcycles and Azor the most comfortable, Gazelle kind of ‘cramped’ feeling, and Batavus somewhere between these, but that is just personal preference.

-The closest to a city bike stocked locally is the Electra Amsterdam 8i.
-Personally, I found its ride to be uncomfortable compared to a real Dutch bike, it’s missing many key components, and several components are downgrades from the higher quality components found on European bikes.
-It may be right for you though so is certainly worth checking out.
+Several shops stock Electra and tout them as ‘Dutch’.
+They are not.
+Personally, I found the ride to be uncomfortable compared to a real Dutch bike, it’s missing many key components, and several components are downgrades from the higher quality components found on European bikes.
+It may be right for you though so is still worth checking out.